 Our EOL policy does not apply to these projects, which is why we do not provide advance EOL notification for them.
 However, you can still find information and support for selected projects through:

-Share any questions or comments with us in New Relic’s Explorers Hub.
+Share any questions or comments with us in the New Relic Support Forum.